ballerina-platform/module-ballerinax-microsoft.teams/README.md

 language easily.
 It provides capability to perform basic functionalities provided in MS Teams such as Sending messages, Viewing messages, Creating Teams, Channels and Chats, deleting and updating resources etc programmatically.

-The connector is developed on top of Microsoft Graph is a REST web API that empowers you to access Microsoft Cloud service resources.
-This version of the connector only supports the access to the resources and information of a specific account (currently logged in user).
+The connector has developed on top of Microsoft Graph is a REST web API that empowers you to access Microsoft Cloud service resources.
+This version of the connector only supports the access to the resources and information of a specific account (currently logged-in user).

 # Prerequisites
 - Microsoft Account
 - Access to Azure Portal
 - Java 11 installed - Java Development Kit (JDK) with version 11 is required
 - [Ballerina SL Beta 1](https://ballerina.io/learn/user-guide/getting-started/setting-up-ballerina/installation-options/) installed
-    - Ballerina Swan Lake Beta 1 is required

 ## Obtaining tokens
 - Create an account in MS Teams